-Our digital media facility at King's Cross provides a variety of spaces that support both taught sessions and open access for students.
+The Digital Media facility provides a variety of digital learning spaces that support both taught sessions and open access.

 Take a virtual tour